TurboGears/tg2tut/hiringpond/README.txt

  * add logo to qrcode
  * change colors of qrcode
  * spell checker
- * proper support for googlebot
+ * proper support for googlebot (and other search engine spiders)
  * support for myresume.hiringpond.com and www.hiringpond.com/myresume
  * add support for contracting companies to be able to advertise their available staff
  * add storage quotas/limits